rahultheogre/IPBABYOP/ReadMe.md

 **DATA AVAILABILITY**: We will use the same dataset as used in our ‘base-study’ done by Andrade and Team.
 It is in a public repository: https://www.kaggle.com/gustavomodelli/waitlist-kidney-brazil

 **PEOPLE INVOLVED**
-- Amruth B R, Aravind K S, Ashwin Maiya, Krishna Priyadarshini, Nittile Gupta, Rahul S & Sushree Sangita Patra.
+- Rahul S & Amruth B R
-- ADVISOR: Dr…. (senior nephrologist)
-- MENTOR: Suraaj